Brain Buddy

 The primary goal at this stage was to explore the potential of light stimuli as a training tool and validate the concept in early testing.

-What was your approach to the development process?
+How did you approach the development process?

-The first phase involved extensive literature research—analyzing around 25-30 scientific papers and summarizing key.
-Studies across various sports, including football, hockey, Formula 1, tennis, and basketball, suggested that reaction times could be trained using light stimuli.
-This research provided a strong theoretical foundation for developing an initial prototype, which was then tested under real conditions.
+The first phase involved an extensive literature review - analysing around 25-30 scientific papers and summarising the key ones.
+Studies across various sports, including football, hockey, Formula 1, tennis, and basketball, suggested that reaction times could be trained using light stimuli.This research provided a strong theoretical basis for the development of an initial prototype, which was then tested under real conditions.

 What made on-ice testing essential, and how did you set up the experiment?

-Early in the research process, it became clear that theoretical would not be sufficient.
 As ice hockey is a fast-paced, dynamic sport, the effectiveness of the light stimuli needed to be evaluated under real game conditions.
 To achieve this, we developed the first prototype, a control system that allowed two LED lights to be attached to each player's helmet.
 This setup allowed us to precisely control and adjust the light pulses during movement.

 We conducted preliminary tests with junior players at the Swiss Life Arena in three sessions of five participants each.
 The aim was to observe initial reactions, gather feedback and refine the core concept.
 The response was overwhelmingly positive - the players quickly engaged with the system and perceived the training as a game-like experience.